 Digesting these Insights

+It’s no secret how important it is for organizations to have access to accurate, up-to-date data.
 Internally, data and information flow to procurement from engineering, finance and other relevant departments in the from of discussions or reports.
 These insights are wrangled in enterprise resource systems (ERPs) or supplier relationship management systems (SRMs).
 Sometimes these are supplemented by off-the-shelf business intelligence (BI) tools or systems developed in-house.
 Excel spreadsheets remain an integral part of the business ecosystem (to pretty much everyone’s chagrin).

 As a sourcing event draws near, all these tools and sources are martialled by the procurement team to develop a negotiating strategy and goals that meet executive demands.
 Once a deal is reached, the papers are signed, the team moves on to the next negotiation, the insight gained from bringing together all these sources of market intelligence begins to degrade quickly, as the information coming in from the all the various sources changes independently.